-Auto insurance in Arizona
+Auto Insurance Coverage in Arizona

 Auto insurance is required by law in all states and protects you by paying for damage or injury you cause others while driving your car; damage to your car or injury to you or your passengers in your car from a crash; and certain other occurrences such as theft and vandalism.
 Without insurance, you risk having to pay the full cost of any harm you cause others with your vehicle.